 - Your plants will start flowering early.

 What is the (possible) cause?

-- Too high of a potassium or magnesium content in the soil or substrate
+- The levels of potassium or magnesium in the soil are too high.

 How can you prevent it?

 Prevention is better than cure.
 Therefore, choose a calcium rich potting soil to allow your plant to grow.
 Use one of our basic nutrients (like Hydro A&B

 ) to reduce the likelihood of a deficiency.
 Also keep abiotic factors in mind.
 These include temperature, light intensity, acidity, amount of moisture and wind strength.

 Is your EC value too high?
 Then we recommend rinsing the soil or substrate with clean water.
 The same applies to the pH value.
 You can also increase the pH value of your soil to the ideal range with Calcium Kick

 .
 Calcium and other nutrients are then absorbed optimally.
 However, make sure you do not add too much.
 When there is an excess of calcium, your plants may experience a potassium, magnesium, iron or manganese deficiency.

 What does calcium do for the plant?